 Restaurant owners’ reactions to the vaccine passport mandate Quebec put in place on September 1 continue to percolate on social media today, with some going as far as to vow to flout the measure and welcome unvaccinated individuals to dine in their establishments.

 A representative for Saint-Henri pizzeria Adamo today posted in an Instagram Story that “all” clients are welcome in the establishment — no matter what fines that may incur for the slice shop.
-The province has warned that any person or businesses violating the rule is subject to up to $6,000 in fines or a forced closure, after the province’s two-week grace period is up.
+The province has warned that any person or business violating the rule is subject to up to $6,000 in fines or a forced closure after the province’s two-week grace period is up.
 (Vaccine passport checks are also mandatory for terrasse dining, but not for takeout.)

 Adamo, which is mostly a takeout joint anyhow, posted the following: